bewuethr/slack-analyzer/README.md

   message
 - `tenurescurrent.md` is the Markdown-formatted view of `tenures.tsv` with only current employees
+- `tenuresduration.md` is like `tenures.md`, but ordered by duration instead of join date
 - The `diffs/YYYY/MM/*.diff` files contain the unified diffs of the TSV data between two updates, grouped in year and month subdirectories
 - `data/turnover.tsv` is generated from `tenures.tsv` to be used as input for